stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 #### **Cost:** 5 Character Points
 You can cast [False Life]() on yourself at will as a 1st-level spell, without expending mana or material components.

-### Frozen Tomb
+### Frigid Tomb

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisites:** 3rd Level Spells
 As a free action when you take damage, you can entomb yourself in ice.
-You gain temporary stamina equal to 5 times your maximum spell level, which take as much of the triggering damage as possible.
+You gain temporary stamina equal to 5 times your maximum spell level, which takes as much of the triggering damage as possible.
 If any temporary stamina remain after the the triggering damage, you immediately gain vulnerability to fire damage, your speed is reduced to 0, and you are incapacitated as you are now encased in ice.

 These effects end once all temporary stamina is expended.
 Otherwise, it ends at the end of your next turn, along with any remaining temporary stamina, when all the ice melts away.

 When you roll initiative or at the end of your turn, you need to declare what source of damage will trigger this ability or to not use it at all.
-Otherwise, this ability will trigger on the first instance of when you take damage.
+Otherwise, this ability will trigger the first instance of you taking damage.

 Once you use this invocation, you can’t use it again until you finish a short or long rest.